 - Export the results into a CSV file.

 Filtering by debt indicators is another popular refinement.
-Properties with some distress, like an upcoming maturity date or a pending foreclosure, can signal an increasing willingness to sell.
-Looking for cues like these can help weed out viable owners from those who are likely to continue holding their assets.
+Properties with some distress can signal an increasing willingness to sell.

-This would likely consist of property owners that have an existing mortgage with interest rate that you can refinance or upcoming maturity date.
-To find these leads, the filter you can simply filter your Reonomy search by the following:
+A lead list for debt brokers consists of property owners that have an existing mortgage with interest rate that the broker can refinance or an upcoming maturity date.

 - Filter by the lender, target a specific lender to know their offered rates.